Shreeram Lagoo

+He was a very vocal and active figure in furthering progressive and rational social causes.
+In 1999, he and social activist G. P. Pradhan undertook a fast in support of anti-corruption crusader Anna Hazare.
+Lagoo was also qualified as an ENT Surgeon.

 Early life

-Shreeram Lagoo was born in Satara district, Maharashtra, India to Balakrishna Chintaman Lagoo and Satyabhama Lagoo, and was the eldest of four children.
-He attended Bhave High School, Fergusson College (University of Pune) and B. J. Medical College (University of Pune), India and received MBBS & MS degrees-both medical degrees.
+Shreeram Lagoo was born in Satara district, Maharashtra to Balakrishna Chintaman Lagoo and Satyabhama Lagoo, and was the eldest of four children.
+He attended Bhave High School, Fergusson College (University of Pune) and B. J. Medical College (University of Pune), India and completed his MBBS & MS qualifications.

 Career

-Shreeram Lagoo started acting in plays while attending Medical College.
-Once bitten by theatre bug, he continued his dramatic activity through a group "Progressive Dramatic Association", which he started with like-minded senior friends like Bhalba Kelkar.
+Lagoo started acting in plays during his college years.
+Gaining further interest in theatre, he created a group "Progressive Dramatic Association", with like-minded senior friends like Bhalba Kelkar.

 Meanwhile, he received a degree in ENT Surgery from University of Mumbai in the early fifties and practised in Pune for six years before going to Canada and England for additional training.